kyma-project/btp-manager/docs/user/02-10-usage.md

 After successfully installing SAP BTP Service Operator, you can create a Service Instance and a Service Binding.

 > **NOTE:** This section provides a real example with the real `auditlog-api` service.
-Use your real Secret to successfule complete the procedure.
+Use your real Secret to successfully complete the procedure.

 1. To create a Service Instance, run the following script: